 Jane Drexler teaches philosophy, and Lynn Kilpatrick teaches composition.
 Both said CrossFit is a lot like their day jobs.
 Being a professor requires summoning a tremendous amount of energy, which is followed by an awesome feeling once the class is done, Drexler explains.

 “I would describe a CrossFit workout in the same sorts of terms,” she says.
-“I look at the board, I’m a… Continue Reading
+“I look at… Continue Reading

 Free Download